-The supply of water in the right amount and at the best possible time is for the growth of vines an important condition and at the photosynthesis essential.
-Naturally, this is done by the rainfall (Rain), the required amount is (depending on the climate ) usually between 500 and 750 millimeters annually.
+The supply with water in the right amount and at the best possible time is for the growth of vines an important condition and at the photosynthesis essential.
+Naturally this is done by the rainfall (Rain), the required amount is (depending on the climate ) usually between 500 and 750 millimeters annually.
 In ideal soil conditions but also larger amounts of precipitation can be absorbed.
 In the Portuguese area Vinho Verde For example, the amount of precipitation is 1,500 millimeters.
 In addition to the quantity also plays the time in the course of the growth cycle an important role.

-Artificial irrigation or irrigation of vineyards was already common in ancient times, for example in the old Egypt, Today the procedure is in climatically hot countries with too little precipitation (maximum 300 mm) especially in dry summer months with risk of drought absolutely necessary.
+Artificial irrigation or irrigation of vineyards was already in use in ancient times, for example in the old Egypt, Today the process is in climatically hot countries with too little precipitation (maximum 300 mm) especially in dry summer months with risk of drought absolutely necessary.
 Even with newly planted vines that do not have one earnings deliver, this is common.
-Artificial irrigation, for example, is widely used in the countries Egypt.
+Artificial irrigation, for example, is widely used in countries Egypt.
 Argentina.
 Azerbaijan.
 Australia.
 Chile.
 Israel.
 California.
 Peru and South Africa applied.
 In the EU this is prohibited under the existing regulations (except for young vines) with exceptional regulations and was one of the requirements for the entry of Spain and Portugal (previously prevalent here).

-All aids, works and measures in the vineyard during the growth cycle one finds below Weingarten Care, Complete listings of the numerous cellar techniques, as well as a list of wine-regulated wine, sparkling wine and distillate types are under the keyword winemaking contain.
+All aids, works and measures in the vineyard during the growth cycle one finds below Weingarten Care, Complete listings of the numerous cellar techniques, as well as a list of the wine-regulated wine, sparkling wine and distillate types are under the keyword winemaking contain.
 Comprehensive information on wine law is available under the keyword wine law,